thirdweb-dev/typescript-sdk/etc/sdk.api.md

     type: string;
     name: string;
 }[];

+// Warning: (ae-internal-missing-underscore) The name "extractEventsFromAbi" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function extractEventsFromAbi(abi: z.input<typeof AbiSchema>, metadata?: Record<string, any>): AbiEvent[];

 // Warning: (ae-internal-missing-underscore) The name "extractFunctions" should be prefixed with an underscore because the declaration is marked as @internal
 //